Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 How long will this take?
 What does week one look like?
 What does month six look like?

-What’s the next step?
-And is that step low-stakes enough that I’ll actually take it tonight, before I close this tab?
+What is the next step?
+And is that step low-stakes enough that I will actually take it tonight, before I close this tab?

-If your homepage doesn’t answer those five questions in the first 30 seconds and the first three scroll-lengths, the visitor leaves.
-They don’t email to ask.
-They don’t call.
+If your homepage does not answer those five questions in the first 30 seconds and the first three scroll-lengths, the visitor leaves.
+They do not email to ask.
+They do not call.
 They click back to Google and click your competitor.

 The rest of this article is a system for answering those five questions in the right order.